GianFree/gianfree.github.io/pages/QCB/tutorial5.md

 After building it, the membrane, oriented with the _z_ axis normal to its surface, is loaded by default.

-<p class="prompt prompt-question">Center the membrane and same the new
+<p class="prompt prompt-question">Center the membrane and save the new
 coords as popc_TEMP.pdb </p>

 As a convention, the setup has the membrane parallel to the _xy_ plane, and the